incremental-design/app-stencils/packages/vue3/storybook/README.md

+[ ] need to explain how to add components to the storybook

 # storybook

 ## Project setup

 ```
 yarn install
 ```

 ### Compiles and hot-reloads for development

 ```
 yarn serve
 ```

 ### Compiles and minifies for production

 ```
 yarn build
 ```

 ### Customize configuration

 See [Configuration Reference](https://cli.vuejs.org/config/).